harrybridgen/Reactive/README.md

 In the example above, when we assign `x = y;` we are assigning the current value produced by the relation y (which is x + 1) back into `x`.
 This causes `x == 2`, which then causes the relation `y` to be equal to `2 + 1` when evaluated.

-This of this as "advancing" the relation.
+Think of this as "advancing" the relation.
 In this case, it adds `1` onto `y`.

 `::=` Reactive assignments: